nkdAgility/azure-devops-migration-tools/docs/collections/_reference/reference.v1.processors.workitemmigrationcontext.md

 typeName: Processors
 architecture: v1
 options:
-- parameterName: AreaMaps
-  type: Dictionary
-  description: Remapping rules for area paths, implemented with regular expressions.
-The rules apply with a higher priority than the `PrefixProjectToNodes`, that is, if no rule matches the path and the `PrefixProjectToNodes` option is enabled, then the old `PrefixProjectToNodes` behavior is applied.
-  defaultValue: '{}'
 - parameterName: AttachmentMaxSize
   type: Int32
   description: '`AttachmentMigration` is set to true then you need to specify a max file size for upload in bites.
 For Azure DevOps Services the default is 480,000,000 bites (60mb), for TFS its 32,000,000 bites (4mb).'